weslei-abreu/loja-jp-wp/wp-content/plugins/automatic-translator-addon-for-loco-translate/readme.txt

 == Installation ==

-1. Install **Automatic Translate Addon For Loco Translate** from the WordPress.org repository or by uploading a plugin-zip unzipped folder to the **/wp-content/plugins** directory.
+1. Install **LocoAI - Auto Translate For Loco Translate** from the WordPress.org repository or by uploading a plugin-zip unzipped folder to the **/wp-content/plugins** directory.
 You must also install **[Loco Translate](https://wordpress.org/plugins/loco-translate/)** free plugins if you want to use this addon.

 2. Activate the plugin through **Plugins >> Installed Plugin** menu in WordPress